zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 	\bm{n} = \int_{\bm{m} \in \mathbb{S^2}} \bm{m} D(\bm{m}) d\Omega(\bm{m}).
 $$

 Eqn.
 1 tells us a few things.
 Geometrically, it says that the signed projected areas of the microsurface and the macrosurface must coincide in any given direction.
-Furthermore, by substituting a constant NDF (or from the definition), we can see that it is measured in the units of reciprocal solid angle.
+Furthermore, by substituting a constant NDF (or, from the definition), we can see that it is measured in units of reciprocal solid angle.

 In the special case of $\small \bm{v} = \bm{n}$, we obtain